AzariahLaulusa7/SCCapstoneProject/README.md

    * Unit Test directory:<br /> **Garp\app\src\test\java\com\example\guarden\ReactionGameLogicTest.java**

 ### Testing Using Configurations
-1. First, make sure the Garp Android Studio project is open and the play button is green (refer to Setup and Running).
+1. First, make sure the Garp Android Studio project is open.
+Then, Gradle the project.
 3. On the left of the play button, you will see configurations and devices.
 4. Press on the configuration button.
 Then, press edit configurations.
 5. Add new configuration using the add button on the top left of the configurations window.